Miriam Cates: Parish councillor

 In an interview, Cates described moving to the village of Oughtibridge, joining the local Parent–Teacher Association and organising nights for mothers and the playgroup at her local church.
-Speaking on a podcast in 2021, Cates said of that time: "I got a sense of what you could achieve if you’re passionate about your community”.
+Speaking on a podcast in 2021, Cates said of that time: "I got a sense of what you could achieve if you're passionate about your community".
 Cates was elected in 2015 as a parish councillor for Oughtibridge Ward on Bradfield Parish Council, which, at one point involved her campaigning to save local parkland.
 She was re-elected in 2019 and resigned her seat in 2021.

 Cates stood as a Conservative candidate for Stannington ward in the 2018 Sheffield City Council election and joined the party in the same year, finishing third behind the Liberal Democrats candidates.

 Member of Parliament

 Cates described a family friend asking her to stand as a Conservative candidate for Penistone & Stocksbridge in October 2018.
 Though unsuccessful in her bid, she found she enjoyed campaigning, and decided to go to the next Conservative party conference.

 At that conference, in 2019, Cates met Anne Jenkin, who was recruiting for women candidates, and identified a seat near her home.
 Cates was subsequently selected, and campaigned to be the MP for Penistone and Stocksbridge in the 2019 general election.
 The seat was targeted as part of Boris Johnson's red wall strategy, with Cates and Johnson appearing together in the local campaign.

 Cates won the seat, with a majority of 7,210 (14.5%) on a swing of 8.6% from Labour to the Conservatives.
 As such, Cates became the first Conservative MP in South Yorkshire since 1992.

-After her election, it was reported that a mobile app for foodbanks, developed by a company co-owned by Cates and her husband, was charging charities for its services.
-It was confirmed that the app had been offered to the first foodbank at no cost.
-However, there was a set-up charge for sub help defray development and training costs.
+After her election, it was reported that a mobile app for food banks, developed by a company co-owned by Cates and her husband, was charging charities for its services.
+Initially the app charged food banks a £360 subscription fee for two years, however after the Conservative Party was approached by the press the pricing structure was changed to a one-off set-up fee of £180.

 Media accused her of breaking Covid rules by attending an event in December 2020, though a later inquiry was "satisfied on the balance of probabilities that the event included both business and social elements".

 Once in Parliament, Cates served as a member of the Ecclesiastical Committee and the Education Select Committee.
 In the latter role, she submitted a report to the Prime Minister presenting evidence that many schools routinely misapply equality law "in favour of gender ideology."
 In its place, Cates argued for a more strongly pro-parent outlook from Britain's schools.